limitless-100/Mathematics-Mastery-Resources---from-high-school-to-graduate-level/README.md

 17. [South Eastern European Mathematical Olympiad for University Students](http://www.massee-org.eu/index.php/mathematical/seemous) (SEEMOUS)
 **NOTE:** Excellent resources to prepare for some of these competitions are [AoPs](https://artofproblemsolving.com/), [Mathematics Olympiads Discord Server](https://mathematics.isodn.org/), et cetera.

+# Popular Mathematics Communities
++ [Math Overflow](https://mathoverflow.net/) - An advanced mathematics community mainly for professional mathematicians and graduate students.
+Of course, anyone is free to join.
++ [Mathematics Stack Exchange](https://math.stackexchange.com/) - Question & Answer community for people studying math at any level and professionals in related fields.

 # Where to download free online books?
 These are some of the websites to download millions of books freely!
 1. [PDF Drive](https://www.pdfdrive.com/)